 The short-term scheme covers all CapMan employees, excluding CEO and CFO of the company, and its central objective is earnings per share, for which the Board of Directors has set a minimum target.
 Short-term bonuses for investment teams are based on the result of the Management Company business for their respective investment partnership, and the minimum level of earnings per share provides the basis for receiving bonuses.

-The long-term scheme consists of carried interest payable to investment teams and stock option programmes for CapMan’s key personnel.
-In addition to this, CapMan has an investment based long-term incentive plan for key employees.
-The carried interest payable to investment teams is based on the success of investments made in the corresponding funds.
-This arrangement is in line with international industry practice.
-In the investment based long-term incentive plan the participants are committed to shareholder value creation by investing a significant amount into the CapMan Plc share.
+The long-term scheme consists of an investment based long-term incentive plan for key employees.
+Participants in the plan are committed to shareholder value creation by investing a significant amount into CapMan Plc shares.

 At the end of the reporting period, CapMan Plc had two stock option programmes, Option Programme 2013 and Stock Option Programme 2016, in place as part of its incentive and commitment arrangements for key personnel.
 Following the decision of the new long-term incentive plan, CapMan will not grant new options from the ongoing option plans 2013 and 2016.

 14. Do CapMan’s Management Group and Board of Directors own CapMan shares?